Pi4J/pi4j-example-components/README.md

 ## Start application on Raspberry Pi
 - Make sure that Pi and your development machine are in the same WLAN.
-- You have to check whether the correct IP-address is set in the run-configuration
+- You have to check whether the correct IP-address is set in `pom.xml`
-  - via `Edit Configurations... -> Run on Pi -> Properties -> pi.ipnumber=pi4j.local`
+  - set properties `<pi.hostname>` and `pi.ipnumber`
-- `Run on Pi` starts the demo application remotely on the Raspberry Pi
+- `Run on Pi` compiles and packages the demo application on your developer machine, deploys it to Raspberry Pi and starts the demo application remotely on the Raspberry Pi

+## Restart application on Raspberry Pi
+- Once you have started the demo application on Raspberry Pi using `Run on Pi`, you can restart it without recompiling
+- `Rerun version on Pi` starts the demo application remotely on the Raspberry Pi without applying any changes

 ## Start application in debugger
 To start the application on the Raspberry Pi in debug mode the two run configurations `Debug on Pi` and `Attach to Pi Debugger` are required.

 The sequence of starting the run configurations is critical:
-1. Check whether the correct IP-address is set in the run-configurations (both, `Debug on Pi` and `Attach to Pi Debugger`)
+1. Check whether the correct IP-address (or hostname) is set in `pom.xml` and in run-configuration `Attach to Pi Debugger`
 1. Start `Debug on Pi` using the **Run** button
-1. Wait till the console contains the following message: `Listening for transport dt_socket at address: 5005 (Attach debugger)`
+1. Wait till the console contains the following message:
+`Listening for transport dt_socket at address: 5005 (Attach debugger)`
 1. Start `Attach to Pi Debugger` using the **Debug** button
 1. Only now the demo application is started